zhaobenny/bz-cogs/ai_user/README.md

 # How to use

-Initial install may take a minute or two due to the dependencies.
 The bot will only reply in whitelisted channels.
 Do not use mention, just the channel name to whitelist.
 Please add a channel to whitelist using: